It seems like everybody is talking about intentional living lately, but what does it really mean? And why does it even matter?

 I’m so glad you asked.

 Who knows!
 I wasn’t asking these question.
 Instead, I was just focused on getting through the week: How could I get through another boring day at the office?
 Did I have enough in the bank to pay the mortgage?
 When would I get caught up on my sleep?

 INTENTIONAL LIVING IS ABOUT EXAMINING YOUR ‘WHY’

-Intentional living is asking yourself why you do things—and being happy with the answers.
+Intentional living is asking yourself why you do things—and then being happy with the answers.
 Here are just a few questions to consider.

-- Why are your friends your friends?
+- Why are your friends, your friends?

 - Why did you buy [insert your latest purchase]?

 - Why are you working late?